priyankaghiya/QRCodeTester/README.md

 # QRCode Testing
+Created an object for the QRCodeWriter class,to generate the QR Code based on the Text provided by the user.
+In the backend, had used the encode method of the class, which returns a 2D array stored in BitMatrix.
+Now, created a blank canvas and by looping through it, set its pixel colour to black and white and set that for that image.
+Handled the exception, by displaying the toast message.

+Used ZXingScannerView.ResultHandler interface, which is one of the most popular open source API for integrating QR Code Processing.Used its method inorder to open, pause and stop the device camera for scanning the QRcode.
+<br/><br/>
 > For the Main Screen User will be able see three options <br/>
   > 1. Enter Text <br/>
   > 2. Generate QR Code <br/>